Members of the UNESCO Expert Group

 Dr. Burkins has been a cross-disciplinary policy advocate in relation to education and global science, and has worked for more than 25 years in governmental and academic capacities.
 Her work – spanning from the Arctic to the Middle East, contributes to some of the world’s most pressing issues, including sustainability, inclusion, gender equality, and peace.

-Dr. Adrian Parr is an Australian cultural theorist and is the Dean of the College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington (UTA).
-Prior to UTA she was a Professor at the University of Cincinnati where she served as the Director of the Taft Research Center for five years.
+Dr. Adrian Parr is an Australian cultural theorist and is the Dean of the College of Design at University of Oregon.
+Prior to this, she was Dean of the College of Architecture, Planning and Public Affairs (CAPPA) at the University of Texas at Arlington (UTA) and Professor at the University of Cincinnati, where she served as the Director of the Taft Research Center for five years.
 She was one of the founding signatories for the Geneva Actions on Human Water Security (2017) and has served as a UNESCO water chair since 2013.
 She is the curator for the Watershed Urbanism exhibition at the European Cultural Center for the 2021 Venice Architecture Biennale.
 She is the founding director of The Intimate Realities of Water Project that studies the water challenges underprivileged communities around the world face.
 The documentary she produced and co-directed with Sean Hughes, The Intimate Realities of Water, examines how water shapes the everyday life of women in Nairobi's slums and it received 13 awards.
 She has published eight books, the most recent being a trilogy on environmental culture and politics: Birth of a New Earth (Columbia University Press), The Wrath of Capital (Columbia University Press), and Hijacking Sustainability (MIT Press).
 In 2011 she was awarded the Rieveschl Award for Scholarly and Creative Work at the University of Cincinnati.
 She has been interviewed for her views on climate change by The New York Times and is a regular contributor to the Los Angeles Review of Books.

 Seeram Ramakrishna | National University of Singapore